 Advanced learning is found in students from all socioeconomic and racial groups, and without proper identification and appropriate programming gifted children are at a great risk for underachievement and dropping out of school.

 Wisconsin statute (s.118.35) requires school districts to identify advanced learners ("gifted and talented") and provide them with appropriate services.
-No funding is provided in school funding formulas to facilitate this mandate.
-Advanced learners are found in every cultural and economic group and require instruction and services beyond what is typically provided at grade level, just as students with other special needs require targeted instruction and services.
+No funding is provided by the state to facilitate this mandate.
+Advanced learners require instruction and services beyond what is typically provided at grade level, just as students with other special needs require targeted instruction and services.
 Developing the talents of ALL of our students, including Wisconsin's estimated 105,000 advanced learners, is an economic issue as well as an educational one.

 [Add in any personal story about your child or your students that you wish]

 Thank you for your time; I appreciate your consideration of this request.

 [name, HOME street address, personal (home) e-mail address optional, phone optional]

 As you probably know, the governor just announced his state budget proposal on February 28.
 The link to the full 592-page governor's budget (and summary documents) is https://doa.wi.gov/Pages/StateFinances/2019-21-Executive-Budget.aspx.